All About Farmhouse Sinks: Frequently Asked Questions (FAQs)

 - Can I Install any Faucet with a Farmhouse Sink?

 What is a Farmhouse Sink?

 A farmhouse sink is also called an apron sink, apron front sink or farmer's sink and is essentially a wide deep basin sink with no lips protruding out at the corners.
-It has no pre-drilled holes that can be used to install faucets and other accessories (the faucet holes would have to be drilled directly into the countertop).
+Usually farmhouse sinks have no pre-drilled holes that can be used to install faucets and other accessories (the faucet holes would have to be drilled directly into the countertop).
+(Note: Bocchi Nuova Farmhouse Sinks come with pre-drilled faucet holes).
 Its defining feature is a finished front that remains exposed after installation.
 Because of the depth and width of these sinks, they can hold many pots and pans making washing dishes a breeze.
 These sinks are loved for their large size, visual appeal, and ergonomic functionality.